New lawsuit seeks protection zone for Northwest orcas

 Researchers say the whales have been largely missing from their usual summer feeding grounds this year, apparently because their preferred prey — Chinook salmon — have been so scarce.

-Canada has already announced that no vessel traffic will be allowed from June through October in three sanctuary zones in prime orca feeding habitat, and Washington state has adopted new restrictions requiring boats to keep at least 300 yards (274 meters) away from the animals.
+Canada has already announced that no vessel traffic will be allowed from June through October in three sanctuary zones in prime orca feeding habitat, and at the urging of Gov. Jay Inslee's task force on the whales, Washington state has adopted new restrictions requiring boats to keep at least 300 yards (274 meters) away from the animals.

 "Southern Residents need more salmon and better protection throughout their range," Julie Teel Simmonds, an attorney with the center, said in a written statement.
 "But let's start by giving them the peace and quiet they need to find food in the Salish Sea."

+In a statement emailed by spokesman Michael Milstein, NOAA Fisheries said it supports the already-existing voluntary "no-go" zone, announced by the state Department of Fish and Wildlife, that extends one-quarter mile (400 meters) off the west coast of San Juan Island.
+The agency noted that it had received more than 1,000 sharply divided comments on the petition to prohibit boat traffic there.

+"We are continuing to take part in the governor's task force and other discussions about actions that can gain public support and protect the whales from vessel impacts, and expect more research results that will help identify the most effective protections for the endangered Southern Resident killer whales," the statement said.

-NOAA Fisheries did not have any immediate comment on the lawsuit, said spokesman Michael Milstein.
-The complaint seeks to have the agency respond to the petition by Dec.
+The lawsuit seeks to have the agency respond to the petition by Dec.
 19.

 The whales have been struggling with a dearth of Chinook as well as pollution and vessel noise, which advocates say hinders the echolocation they use to hunt.